FPGA-House-AG/SpinalCorundum/README.md

 Fork
 ====
-This fork of SpinalTemplateSbt is aimed at learning SpinalHDL designs, by inspecting the generated output through yosys/netlistsvg via Makefile to automate and document the flow.
+This fork of SpinalTemplateSbt is aimed at learning SpinalHDL designs, building some components for Corundum data flow.

 Spinal Base Project
 ============